 Golf has been my sport ever since I was a teen playing on my high-school team.
-Naturally, I was thrilled when I heard that Room At The Inn was going to host a golf tournament—the Amy Elizabeth Disney Memorial.
-I can’t believe that was 18 years ago now!
+Naturally, I was thrilled when, back in 2001, I heard that Room At The Inn was going to host a golf tournament—the Amy Elizabeth Disney Memorial.
+I can’t believe it’s been going on so long now!

 The Captain’s Choice tournament started out small and now has grown to two flights of teams based on handicaps.
 Recently, my company of 26 years, thanks be to God, Designature Landscape Architects, has sponsored a hole and donated prizes of landscape designs for the drawings that would follow at the end of the festivities.